 3) Create Main Content

 Just like any business, you want to provide some introduction to your customers before you sell them something.
 In WordPress, this type of content usually sits in the pages, as opposed to a blog that sits on posts.
-Here are some main content that I would recommend you write about first.
+Here is some main content that I would recommend you write about first.

-- An About Page – People like to know who they are buying or getting a referral from.
+- An About Me Page – People like to know who they are buying or getting a referral from.
 Therefore, share with the audience a little bit about yourself or what makes you get involved in the wine niche.
 Tips – posting a picture of yourself in a vineyard can boost their level of trust towards you.

 - A Contact Page – This page allows people to contact you if they want to know more information.